Here are the answers to some frequently asked questions about the process.

 The LCT identified more than 20 key attributes across five categories: wisdom/spiritual maturity, personal life, leadership, communication, and alignment to The Creek’s vision mission and Core values.

 How was the decision made?

 Our search process was intentionally relational in pursuit of knowing our candidates.
 There were times when we wrestled with a decision, discussed experiences, and waited patiently for God to help us.
 Ultimately, on a cold January night all ten members of the LCT were unified in the selection of a Teaching Minister.
 Our elders pursue the unanimity of Spirit in making decisions and this was no exception.

 Who was hired?

 Dan Hamel joins our Creek family after serving his last 9 years as the Teaching Pastor at Southland Christian Church in Lexington.
-He and his wife, Keren, were introduced in March 2017 and formally join the staff in May.
+He and his wife, Keren, were introduced in March 2017 and formally joined the staff in May.